Shakugan no Shana: Setting and plot

-Over time, Shana and Yuji encounter other Flame Hazes, such as Margery Daw and Wilhelmina Carmel, and Denizens as an organization of Denizens called Bal Masqué discover that Yuji possesses the Reiji Maigo and seek to use it for their own ends.
+Over time, Shana and Yuji encounter other Flame Hazes, such as Margery Daw and Wilhelmina Carmel, and an organization of Denizens called Bal Masqué discovers that Yuji possesses the Reiji Maigo and seek to use it for their own ends.
 The organization is led by Hecate, Sydonay, and Bel Peol, three Lords collectively known as the Trinity who serve under the Snake of the Festival (祭礼の蛇, Sairei no Hebi), a God who resides within the Reiji Maigo.
-When the Snake emerges, it merges its consciousness with Yuji's, taking command of Bal Masqué and planning to create a parallel world called Xanadu, which will serve as a paradise for Denizens with unlimited Power of Existence.
-Shana and the other Flame Haze oppose the creation of Xanadu, as it would eventually cause large-scale disruptions in the human world, the Crimson Realm, and Xanadu itself.
+When the Snake emerges, it merges its consciousness with Yuji's, taking command of Bal Masqué and plans to create a parallel world called Xanadu, which will serve as a paradise for Denizens with unlimited Power of Existence.
+Shana and the other Flame Hazes oppose the creation of Xanadu, as it would eventually cause large-scale disruptions in the human world, the Crimson Realm, and Xanadu itself.

 Shana formulates a countermeasure and adds a law to Xanadu that forbids the Denizens from eating humans.
 With Xanadu created, the Denizens depart along with other Flame Hazes who are determined to help enforce order on it.
 Yuji intends to go to Xanadu alone and ensure that humans and Denizens can learn to coexist, but Shana refuses to be left behind.
-Yuji ultimately accepts Shana's feelings and the two kiss, activating a spell Crimson Lord Lamia left for Yuji, which restores his existence and his humanity, meaning that he is no longer a Torch.
+Yuji ultimately accepts Shana's feelings and the two kiss, activating a spell that Crimson Lord Lamia left for Yuji, which restores his existence and his humanity, meaning that he is no longer a Torch.
 With the help of another spell from Lamia, Yuji restores all humans in Misaki City whose existence the Denizens absorbed before he and Shana depart for Xanadu together.